Akshaykapoor/assignment/README.md

 	   - The best approach for doing such things is by using a configuration management tool like Saltstack, Chef etc (depending upon the deployment)
      - Done in configure_nginx.py
-  - create node.js environment
+  - create node.js environment (Most of the environment setup is done in the shell script for Vagrant)
-	   - This involves making sure app packages are installed for node.js and node.js itself is installed.
-Again better of to be done with Saltstack/Chef
+	   - Again better of to be done with Saltstack/Chef.
+We do install a python package specific for one of the task from the code itself.
      - Done in initial_setup.py
   - pull git repo and start server
      - Also done in initial_setup.py (This is because this is an 1 time task)